Promoted articles

 -

-You will be asked if you'd like an Evie Pass when you sign up to the Evie App, but you can also do it later by following these steps:
+You will be asked if you'd like an Evie Pass when you sign up for the Evie App, but you can also do it later by following these steps:

-- Tap the "Order Evie Pass" button.
-You’ll be prompted to enter your address details and confirm your order.
+- Tap the "Purchase Evie Pass" button.
+You’ll be prompted to enter your address details and pay a one-time $5 fee to confirm your order.

-Once you have received your Evie Pass in the mail you will need to link it to your account in order for charging to work.
-To do this simply:
+Once you have received your Evie Pass in the mail, you will need to link it to your account to start a charge.
+To do this:

-- You’ll be prompted to enter the 8 digit code on the your Evie Pass and tap "Activate Evie Pass"
+- You’ll be prompted to enter the 8-digit code on your Evie Pass and tap "Activate Evie Pass."

-Your Evie Pass will be ready to use as long as you have a valid debit or credit card set up as your payment method.
+Your Evie Pass will be ready to use if you have a valid debit or credit card set up as your payment method.
 Note: If you have Apple Pay or PayPal as your default payment method, the Evie Pass RFID card will not work.

 -